PapyrusVIP/isomer/example/README.md

-tubular echo server
+# Isomer echo server
-===

-This TCP and UDP echo server shows how to integrate a service with tubular.
-The trickiest part is to figure out when it's safe to invoke `tubectl register-pid`.
+This TCP and UDP echo server shows how to integrate a service with isomer.
+The trickiest part is to figure out when it's safe to invoke `isomctl register-pid`.
 `register-pid` will fail if we call it before the echo server has bound its sockets.

-We therefore use a transient systemd service with `Type=notify` to determine when to call `tubectl register-pid`.
+We therefore use a transient systemd service with `Type=notify` to determine when to call `isomctl register-pid`.
 See [sd_notify][1] for details on the mechanism.

-TCP servers don't require modification, while dispatching UDP traffic using tubular will require modifying your application.
+TCP servers don't require modification, while dispatching UDP traffic using isomer will require modifying your application.

 Support for UDP via IPv4 boils down to: